dividurga/BinaryWatch/README.md

 # Binary Watch Project

 Welcome to the Binary Watch project!
 This repository contains all the files related to the design and development of binary watches using STM32 and ATMega328p microcontrollers.
+A blog post detailing this can be found at [https://divija.info/](https://divija.info/2024/08/04/binary-display-watch/)

 ## Project Overview